 1. Submit an application to the American Medical College Application Service® (AMCAS) no later than July 1 of the year prior to matriculation at HWCOM (The MCAT score can be pending if student took the MCAT in June or July)

 2. Complete the bachelor’s degree and all required courses prior to matriculation

 4. Meet all pre-matriculation requirements, including health/vaccination documentation, drug testing, Level II background check, etc.

-Accepted EAP candidates must acknowledge their intent to matriculate at HWCOM in writing within two weeks of their acceptance.
+Accepted EAP candidates must acknowledge their intent to matriculate at HWCOM in writing within 2 weeks of their acceptance.
 This constitutes an agreement with HWCOM that they will not pursue admission to any other medical school(s).
-Accepted EAP Students who apply to any other medical school will forfeit their guaranteed acceptance to HWCOM.
-They may apply to HWCOM via the normal process, through AMCAS, but will not be granted any special rights, privileges or guarantees.
+Accepted EAP students who apply to any other medical school will forfeit their guaranteed acceptance to HWCOM.
+They may apply to HWCOM via the normal process through AMCAS, but will not be granted any special rights, privileges, or guarantees.
 Students not accepted into the EAP may also apply to HWCOM through the normal application process.